cubefs/cubefs/README.md

 * append-only or random writes

-ChubaoFS has been built and deployed in production since 2013.
+CBFS has been built and deployed in production since 2013.

 ## Architecture